spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-update.md

 ## Disable Auto-Update

-If you need to disable the auto-update, use the following flag when running the Helm install / upgrade command.
+If you need to disable auto-update, use the following flag when running the Helm install/upgrade command.

 ```bash
 --set spotinst.disableAutoUpdate=true